 Students should make an appointment for a formal interview with the Campus Director or designee to initiate the readmittance process.
 Students must be in good financial standing in addition to the below in order to be re-admitted to the College.

 Re-admission following an interruption of Studies

-Students who have interrupted their studies must re-apply for admission and meet the current admission requirements in place for that program who fail to meet the terms of the academic probation in the term of their return will be subsequently academically withdrawn from the college for a minimum of 12 months from the date of the academic withdrawal.
+Students who have interrupted their studies must re-apply for admission and meet the current admission requirements in place for that program

 Re-admission following an academic dismissal